fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

 #### Notes

+- Task 3 is mandatory for groups with at least one graduate student.
+Groups without a graduate student should skip Task 3, as it will not be counted for extra credit.
 - Include a `.gitignore` file to exclude unnecessary files (e.g., large datasets).
 - Ensure that all files and visualizations are **easily accessible and properly linked**.
 - You will lose points for poorly designed visualizations.
 Some common mistakes include: